-But if you do not drive out the inhabitants of the land from before you, those whom you let remain shall be irritants in your eyes and thorns in your sides, and they will harass you in the land where you dwell.
+But if you do not drive out the inhabitants of the land from before you, those whom you let remain will be irritants in your eyes and thorns in your sides, and they will harass you in the land where you dwell.

-Moreover in due time I will do to you what I thought to do to them."
+Moreover in due time I will do to you what I thought to do to them.

-- [A] List the seven specific instructions given in verses 52-54. - [B] List the things does the Holy One says will happen if B'nei Yisrael fails to drive out the inhabitants of the land? - 3.
-In today's haftarah reading Yirmayahu begins to sound the prophetic 'wake up call' in preparation to calling the People of the Holy One to return to Him and His ways.
-Yirmayahu is used by the Holy One to point out the ways in which the people of Israel had strayed away from their identity, mission, and destiny in Him.
+- [A] List the seven specific instructions given in verses 52-54. - [B] List the things does the Holy One says will happen if B'nei Yisrael fails to drive out the inhabitants of the land?